 Every of these writers speaks to writing as a gift, both to feed themselves and to feed others through sharing and connecting.

-It is common wisdom that a mother should care for herself, so she is better able to care for her child.
+It is common wisdom that a mother should care for herself so they are better able to care for their child.
 It is advised that a person put on their oxygen mask in order to be able to help the person sitting beside with theirs.
 It is known that when one is in a healthy, stable situation, they are in the best position to extend support to others in need.

 Lewis Hyde in his book The Gift: Creativity and the Artist in the Modern World closes with the idea that writing lies at the core of a “gift economy.”